 |Operating cash flow (TTM)||$19.41 billion||$11.09 billion|

-Based on Home Depot’s and Lowe’s recent financial performances, Home Depot has the higher profit margin and superior earnings per share.
+Based on Home Depot’s and Lowe’s recent financial performances, Home Depot has a higher profit margin and superior earnings per share.
 However, Lowe’s has a slightly lower P/E ratio, indicating it could be a better value.
 The companies are fairly similar in terms of liquidity, but Lowe’s is more leveraged, suggesting that it’s relying more on debt for financing compared to Home Depot.

 What It Means for Individual Investors